-- Drag the saved PDF from its saved location to the reader.
+- Drag the saved PDF from the computer desktop to the reader.
 If the file is valid, it should open with no problems.

 File is corrupt

 If the example PDF opened when you clicked the image above, but the other suggestion did not help, it is likely the PDF has been corrupted.
 Re-download the PDF or, if it's an attachment, request that the e-mail be sent again.
-There are also numerous utilities that can "fix" a corrupted PDF, though none we fully recommend at the time of this writing.
+There are also some software utilities that can "fix" a corrupted PDF, though none we fully recommend at the time of this writing.
 These utilities may be found by doing a Google search.

 Note: If the PDF is corrupt, the PDF Reader will still open a blank window.
 You may also see a warning or error message stating the PDF cannot be opened.